1st Place Sword Art Online Yellow Goddesses Deck | UNION ARENA

 For starters, Yellow Goddesses is a very rushable deck, making it easy to take plenty of life early on without worrying much about your energy line.

-Second, Asuna’s switching is effective here, letting you strategically move King cards off the front line and becoming far less effective locked down on the back line.
+Second, Asuna’s switching is effective here, letting you strategically move strong blockers like Silver Fang off the front line and becoming far less effective locked down on the back line.

 The only issue you will run into with Green Saitama is that it doesn’t attack much, making it harder to reduce your own life.
 However, it’s not a huge issue as you’ll just have more fuel for your effects that target your own life.